sergio-santos-group/ProtoSyn.jl/docs/src/common.md

 ### Metadata

-ProtoSyn Metadata defines additional information of the system that is not necessarily requeired for the basic functions of the library, but allows for a better representation of the system.
-The [`AtomMetadata`](@ref) structure holds information related to each atom in the system, such as its element, connections, etc, while the [`SecondaryStructureMetadata`](@ref) holds informations regarding the system secondary structure organization.
+ProtoSyn [`Metadata`](@ref) defines additional information of the system that is not necessarily requeired for the most basic functions of the library, but allows for a better representation of the system.
+The structures here defined are "organizations" of the [`State`](@ref).

 ```@docs
 Metadata
 AtomMetadata
 SecondaryStructureMetadata
 BlockMetadata
+Rotamer
+SidechainMetadata
 renumber_residues!
 ```